KeyboardKit/website/collections/_features/Styling.md

 A ``KeyboardStyleProvider`` can return dynamic styles for different parts of the keyboard.
 Unlike static styles, style providers can vary styles depending on the ``KeyboardContext``, ``KeyboardAction`` etc.

-KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to ``.services`` when the keyboard is loaded.
+KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
 You can modify or replace this provider at any time.